ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    list of CSV files.
    :label:`fig-processfilesscript`

-The combination of module export and formula scripts is extremely powerful.
+The combination of the features function export and formula scripts is extremely powerful.
 To see this, consider
 a common pain point with spreadsheets - doing the same computation for different data sets.